 Pleasing return on net operating assets (RONOA) The return on net operating assets (RONOA) after tax was a high 24.7%, above the long-term target of 20% and thus well above the cost of capital of 8%.
 The pleasing return is attributable to the good sales level with a continued high operating profit margin.
 Compared with the prior year, the average net operating assets (NOA) increased by 18.7% with a negative impact on the return.
 The main reasons for the increase were higher inventories as a result of challenges in the supply chain, significantly lower advances from customers as well as investments in internal and external growth.
-The average inventories could be increasingly reduced.
+The average inventory turnover remained at a low level but towards the end of the reporting period, the inventories could be increasingly reduced.